idvorkin/idvorkin.github.io/_d/2016-3-12-sleight-of-mouth.md

 Ask 3 questions, especially when you're the critic:

 1. What is your criticism or objection?
-2. What do you want to achieve via your criticisim (the thing that's desired, not the thing that's bad).
+2. What do you want to achieve via your criticism (the thing that's desired, not the thing that's bad).
 3. What "How question" can be asked about how it will be achieved.

 Notice how questions shift the critic from a "spoiler" into an advisor.

-ProTip, before going into what needs to be achieved, call out the things that are good.
+Pro Tip, before going into what needs to be achieved, call out the things that are good.

 #### Pattern: Intention and Redefining